-The Priority Inheritance protocol can be defined by a single invariant: At any instant, a task assumes the highest priority amongst the tasks it is blocking.
+The Priority Inheritance Protocol (PIP) is used on Mutex Semaphores and is defined by a single invariant: At any instant, a task assumes the highest priority among the tasks it is blocking.

 Test case